mikeferguson/chessbox/README.md

     roslaunch maxwell_moveit_config move_group.launch
     rosrun tf static_transform_publisher .15 .2286 .7366 -1.57 0 0 base_link chess_board 20

 You probably want to view things.
 So "rosrun rviz rviz".
 Be sure to add a PlanningScene display, and set the Planning Scene topic to "move_group/monitored_planning_scene".
 You can then run through some tests.
 For instance, it's nice to tuck the arm (it will start up pointing straight out):

     rosrun chess_player tuck_arm.py

 The next test is to move all pawns forward 2 steps.
 You should be able to watch the chess board be created, a bunch of little blocks be inserted, and then all of the "pawns" be moved forward.
 Startup may take some time:

     rosrun chess_player grasp_utilities.py

 Finally, you *might* be able to run the full executive and have the robot move some pieces, but this does get broken from time to time:

     rosrun chess_player chess_executive.py --sim

+## Adapting to a new robot
+Much of this code is robot-independent.

+### chess_perception
+The only robot-related aspect is that the head should be pointed at the board, and that the *base_link* is currently hard-coded as the frame to which we should cache the board transform in.
+This could easily be made into a parameter.

+The other major issue is that the perception code currently requires all 49 "inner points" on the chess board to be visible -- this isn't possible if the camera is at too low of an angle and obstructed by pieces.
+This really should be updated to be more robust.

+### chess_player/src/head_utilities.py
+This is currently hard coded with angles for Maxwell.
+Ideally this would eventually turn into a point_head action, with a "search and then cache" function for "looking at the board".

+### chess_player/src/grasp_utilities.py
+There are a number of parameters and hacks still in here.
+GRIPPER_FRAME, FIXED_FRAME, etc should probably become parameters.
+Something should be done with OFF_BOARD positions used for capture.
+Gripper stuff should be better....

+The functions for getGripperPosture, getGripperTranslation, and all of the grasp generation stuff (getY, getP, getGrasps, getPlaceLocations) are Maxwell-specific, although if your arm is *pretty good* at overhead grasps this may just work for you.

+### chess_player/nodes/tuck_arm.py
+This just calls grasp_utilities.py.
+Obviously, this is currently hard-coded with the tuck positions of Maxwell.
+Ideally we would load the tuck position from the SRDF file to make this robot-independent.

+### chess_player/nodes/tilt_head.py
+This calls head_utility.py stuff.